-- UCAS' contextual data service – offering data and background information about an applicant’s school or college, and local area data in the form of POLAR2, POLAR3, and the Scottish Index of Multiple Deprivation (SIMD).
+- UCAS' contextual data service – offering data and background information about an applicant’s school or college, and local area data in the form of POLAR2, POLAR3, POLAR 4(new for this cycle), and the Scottish Index of Multiple Deprivation (SIMD).

 - Modernised contextualised data service – providing applicant level data and insight into their individual circumstances.

 Our contextual data service includes historic data, going back to 2008, about an applicant’s school or college – supplied by education departments across the UK.
-It also provides local area data in the form of POLAR2, POLAR3, and the Scottish Index of Multiple Deprivation (SIMD).
+It also provides local area data in the form of POLAR2, POLAR3, POLAR 4(new for this cycle), and the Scottish Index of Multiple Deprivation (SIMD).
 It’s free for UCAS members and can be used to assess an applicant’s prior attainment, and potential to succeed in light of their circumstances.

 What can I expect to receive from this service?

-We've created this flyer (1.11 MB) to help you understand our contextual data service, and how it can help you.
+We've created this flyer (148.48 KB) to help you understand our contextual data service, and how it can help you.
 It covers everything, from what data is available and where it comes from, to when it’s available and how to access it.

 How do I register for this free service?